-- Outreach materials.
-Whenever possible, existing publications or audiovisuals, referred to as outreach materials, should be used.
-A draft of any publications or audiovisuals produced with cooperative agreement funds for public use must be reviewed and approved by APHIS WS, the Office of the Deputy Administrator, and the Office of Legislative and Public Affairs.
-A determination will be made if the USDA logo may be used and APHIS' participation in the project may be acknowledged.
-Please allow a minimum of four weeks for review and approval of materials (pamphlets, flyers, posters, etc.).
-Approval must be obtained prior to printing. - Personnel.
-APHIS will allow costs for salaries and wages provided the total compensation to individual employees is reasonable for the work performed, conforms to the established policy of the organization, and is consistently applied to Government and nongovernmental activities. - Travel.
+- Personnel.
+APHIS will allow costs for salaries and wages provided the total compensation to individual employees is reasonable for the work performed, conforms to the established policy of the organization, and is consistently applied to Government and nongovernment activities. - Travel.
 Funds may be requested for field work, trainings, attendance at meetings and conferences, and other travel costs associated with the proposed work.
 Recipients should follow their State's written travel policies when calculating travel costs.
 If there is no travel policy, Federal per diem rates should be used in the calculation of travel costs.

-Project funds must be obligated by the recipient during the performance period identified in the Award Document.
-Reimbursement of costs prior to the performance period identified in the Award Document will not be reimbursed.
+Project funds must be obligated by the recipient during the performance period identified in the Award Face Sheet.
+Reimbursement of costs outside of the performance period identified in the Award Face Sheet will not be reimbursed.